alan-phobos/opengrok-navigator/LEARNING.md

 * It's really not clear when to ask it to go and research something first vs just have a go itself and debug (a bit like in the real world!)
 * Big prompts are MUCH much more efficient
 * It seems unreasonably good at this
+* Random observation about how it Googles...
+I notice it always includes a year in the search term